benders5e/benders5e/phb/backgrounds.md

 *Source: Sword Coast Adventurer's Guide*

 <div class="HBonly" style="height:0em;"></div>
-You are a member of a secret order, such as the Order of the White Lotus or the Order of the red Lotus.
+You are a member of a secret order, such as the Order of the White Lotus or the Order of the Red Lotus.

 <div class="HBonly" style="height:0em;"></div>
 **Skill Proficiencies:** Insight and one Intelligence, Wisdom, or Charisma skill of your choice, appropriate to your faction